mitus1212/Django-Scraping/Django-Scraping/README.md

 It also scrapes weather by deafult in warsaw.
 Small notes app in which you can upload photo and add link.
 Book App is database manager which has functions:
-- automatically download "Hobbit" books
+- automatically download "Hobbit" books as a default
 - delete all books
 - sort books by title
 - search by authors, title, date, language